The Network, Inc.: Compliance benchmarking

-Annually since 2006, the company has released an annual Corporate Governance and Compliance Hotline Benchmarking Report, which provides a statistical study of fraud reporting trends across a range of industries and corporate demographics.
-The 2013 report revealed that incident reporting rates continued to climb and that 72 percent of participants did not notify management of an issue prior to submitting a hotline report.
+Since 2006, the company has released an annual Corporate Governance and Compliance Hotline Benchmarking Report, which provides a statistical study of fraud reporting trends across a range of industries and corporate demographics.
+The 2013 report revealed that incident reporting rates continued to climb, and that 72 percent of participants did not notify management of an issue before submitting a hotline report.

 Products

 The company markets proprietary solutions which include: